regazi/pokeProject/README.md

 # pokeProject
 This is my first achievement in the CareerFoundry 'Full-Stack Developer' course.

-THis app allows users to search/scroll through a list of pokemon, with the option to click on the pokemon name and open a modal containing pokemon picture, types, height, and abilities.
+This app allows users to search/scroll through a list of pokemon, with the option to click on the pokemon name and open a modal containing pokemon picture, types, height, and abilities.

 App fetches list of pokemon from pokeapp API.